 Can you store breast milk and/or formula?

 Yes.
-We encourage parents to provide breast milk and/or formula for their child’s meal times.
-Children typically age out of the infant rooms around 8 months of age, at which point they will move into eating more solid foods such as rice cereal and mashed fruits and vegetables.
+We encourage parents to provide breast milk and/or formula for their child’s mealtimes.
+When children age out of the Infant Room (around 8 months of age) they will move into eating more solid foods such as rice cereal and mashed fruits and vegetables.
 However, every child is different and we encourage parents to discuss feeding options for their child with our teachers if they have questions.